|ChrisOLeary.com > Sins of the Fathers > TOC > Sacrificed|

 Who were told they were doing something important.

-And whose lives were thrown away, in the service of their gods.
+And whose lives were sacrificed, in the service of their people and their gods.

 Just like ours were.

 What's it like to be a survivor of the Catholic sex abuse crisis?

 Imagine what it would be like to be one of those Inca children, to be sacrificed, and to survive the ritual.

 To wake up, buried, and claw your way out of your shallow grave.

 To return to your village to looks of horror.

 It's not just that people will wonder if you are a ghost.
 They will also wonder if your surviving means the sacrifice was for naught and their prayers won't come true.